dev-xo/remix-auth-totp/docs/README.md

 }
 ```

-In the [Starter Example](https://github.com/dev-xo/totp-starter-example/blob/main/app/modules/email/email.server.ts) project, we can find a straightforward `sendEmail` implementation using [Resend](https://resend.com).
+For a simple implementation, check out the [Remix Starter Example](https://github.com/dev-xo/totp-starter-example/blob/main/app/modules/email/email.server.ts), which provides a clean and straightforward `sendEmail` function using [Resend](https://resend.com).

+This implementation works with both Remix and React Router v7 applications.

 ## Session Storage